 But the best part about today’s warm fuzzies is that Kelly isn’t just a sponsor, she’s also a full fledged member of the APW community herself (if we gave out merit badges, she’d have all of them, I think).
 In fact, Kelly wrote one of my favorite wedding grad posts of all time and even got her mom to submit a post on marriage after forty years.
 So naturally Kelly’s method of saying thank you today isn’t just in a gushing letter (though, don’t worry, that’s coming).
-She’s also paying her gratitude forward by adding more flexible and affordable options to her wedding packages and a offering permanent 10% discount on her services for APW readers.
+She’s also paying her gratitude forward by adding more flexible and affordable options to her wedding packages for APW readers.
 Just because she loves you guys.
 RAD.

 But I don’t want to hog the spotlight here.
 So I’ll let Kelly Benvenuto Photography tell it to you directly: